timurgaliev/VKbot/README.md

 # VKbot

-This bot was written in the far of 2019 as my pet project.
+This bot was written in the far year of 2019 as my pet project.
 It is still working on pythonanywhere.com.
 You can test it on VK community “5405 bot”.

 The major goal is to simplify the search of information during my bachelor studying.